dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 Similar to *measureCriteria*, the *preAggregationMeasureCriteria* query parameter lets you filter out data, only before aggregation is performed.
-For example, the following query only aggregates data where the original value is within the criterias
+For example, the following query only aggregates data where the original value is within the criteria
     defined:

     /api/26/analytics?dimension=dx:fbfJHSPpUQD;cYeuwXTCPkU&dimension=pe:2014